Character Discussion: Madoka Kaname

 Inspirations for Madoka:

 Madoka as a character is inspired by Hamlet, as the witch in the first and second episodes is called Gertrud, named after Gertrude, the queen in Hamlet who is Hamlet's mother.
 The plot is also influenced by Faust, a play about selling one's soul to the devil for earthly pleasures.
 Gretchen is the name of Madoka's witch form, and that is taken from the name of a character in Faust.
-The analogy is that Faust's devil, Mephistopheles, is the basis for Kyubey, offering little girls one otherwise impossible witch, but their souls become trapped in soul gems, and the girls themselves become destined to turn into the very monsters they fight.
+The analogy is that Faust's devil, Mephistopheles, is the basis for Kyubey.
+He offers little girls one otherwise impossible wish, but their souls become trapped in soul gems.
+Then the girls become inhuman creatures, destined to turn into the very monsters they fight.

 Madoka is inspired by Hamlet.
 Madoka resembles Hamlet, in that while Hamlet is visited by the ghost of his father, Homura gives Madoka a grave warning in the first episode, vaguely worded but very spooky.
 In both cases, they spend their story wondering whether to trust what they've been told by a mysterious entity or not, and their indecision, their lack of action, is the focus of the narrative.